-Appalachian Trail from Clarks Ferry Bridge to Peters Mountain Ridge is a 5.4 mile moderately trafficked out and back trail located near Reed Twp, PA that features a river and is rated as moderate.
+Appalachian Trail from Clarks Ferry Bridge to Peters Mountain Ridge is a 4.3 mile moderately trafficked loop trail located near Reed Twp, PA that features a river and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Central Pennsylvania Appalachian Trail Nice hike on the Appalachian Trail, to reach the top of Peters mountain.
 The trail starts just past the railroad tracks and is a somewhat steep climb up.
 As you skirt the side of the mountain on the way up, you will have wonderful views of the Susquehanna river below.
 Once you get so far up, the trail will start to flatten out.
 As you near the edge of the mountain, the trail again starts to get steep.
 You will encounter a few switchbacks and vistas as you near the summit.
 The trail continues north on the mountain top from here.
 As always look for the white blazes.

 The trail was fun, but you can hear cars in the distance most of the time.
 Probably best to go in the fall if you're looking for views as trees obstruct all the lookout areas.

 Great trail.
 Varied terrain.
 Would give it 5 stars but the traffic noise for the first half mile or so.
 After that it's great.

 It's was awesome!
 It was my first hike in 25 years.
 My 24 year old daughter and I found it perfectly enjoyable and challenging.
 Look forward to more adventures in pa.

 One of my favorite local dayhikes.
 I love the combination of steep strenuous climbs, followed by easy strides, mixed with several amazing views